LanceHuang245/FeasOJ/README.md

 - The lastest version of Chromium or Firefox

 ### How to run
-1. Clone repository.
+1. Clone repository
+2. Run `./scripts/deps_update.sh` to update backend and judgecore dependencies
-2. Run `npm install` Install dependencies.
+3. Run `npm install` Install dependencies
-3. Config `/web/src/utils/axios.js` to your FeasOJ-Backend address.
+4. Config `/web/src/utils/axios.js` to your FeasOJ-Backend address
-4. Run `npm run dev` to start the front-end server.
+5. Run `npm run dev` to start the front-end server

 ### Notice
 This is the first time I've written a big project with Vue + Golang, so the code is going to be terrible, but I'll keep going to improve it!